Feds: Hospitals that denied emergency abortion broke the law

 “It was dehumanizing.
 It was terrifying.
 It was horrible not to get the care to save your life,” Farmer, who lives in Joplin, said of her experience.
 “I felt like I was responsible to do something, to say something, to not have this happen again to another woman.
 It was bad enough to be so powerless.”

-Farmer’s complaints launched the first investigations that the Centers for Medicare & Medicaid Services, or CMS, has publicly acknowledged since Roe v.
+The National Women’s Law Center filed complaints with the Centers for Medicare & Medicaid Services in Farmer’s case, launching the first investigations that the federal agency has publicly acknowledged since Roe v.
 Wade was overturned last year.
 Across the country, women have reported being turned away from hospitals for abortions, despite doctors telling them that this puts them at further risk for infection or even death.

 President Joe Biden’s administration has prodded hospitals not to turn away patients in those situations, even when state law forbids abortions.
 Weeks after the Supreme Court’s ruling, the Democratic administration reminded hospitals that federal law requires them to offer an abortion when a pregnant woman is at risk for an emergency medical condition.
 The federal government can investigate hospitals that receive Medicare and Medicaid money — which encompasses most facilities in the U.S. — for violations of the law.

 Abortions are largely banned in Missouri, but there are exceptions for medical emergencies.
 In Kansas, when Farmer visited the hospital, abortions were still legal up to 22 weeks.
-It’s unclear why University of Kansas Health refused to offer Farmer one.
-Neither hospital immediately provided comment on the case.
+It’s unclear why the University of Kansas Health System refused to offer Farmer one.

+Farmer’s care at University of Kansas followed hospital policy, Jill Chadwick, the media relations director for the hospital system, said in a statement.

+“It met the standard of care based upon the facts known at the time, and complied with all applicable law,” Chadwick said in an email.
+“There is a process with CMS for this complaint and we respect that process.
+The University of Kansas Health System follows federal and Kansas law in providing appropriate, stabilizing, and quality care to all of its patients, including obstetric patients.”

 CMS has not announced any fines or other penalties against the two hospitals in its investigation, but it did send them notices warning that they were in violation of the law and asking them to correct the problems that led to Farmer being turned away.
 Federal Medicare investigators will follow up with the hospitals before closing the case.